OwenPendrighElliott/OwenPendrighElliott/README.md

 ### Welcome!

 ### About me:
-I am a solution architect who is passionate about AI, software, systems architecting and SoSE!
+I am a Solutions Architect who is passionate about AI, software, systems architecting and SoSE!
 I have industry experience in mining, defence, agriculture, banking and e-commerce.
-Currently I work as a solution architect at Marqo!
+Currently I work as a Solutions Architect at Marqo!

 ### Check out my Website:
 [owenelliott.dev](https://www.owenelliott.dev/)